 Everybody likes a good deal when shopping, right?
 And if it’s while shopping in Paris, even better.
 Say hello to the biannual sales, known as les soldes!

 The dates are chosen by the French government, and they are the only periods of the year when stores can legally sell merchandise at a loss to make room for the new season’s stock.
 The winter sales begin on the second Wednesday in January (moved to the first Wednesday if the second falls after the 12th of the month), and the summer sales begin on the last Wednesday in June (moved to the second-to-last if the last falls after the 28th of the month).
-More information about the dates of the sales in Paris can be found here.
 Both sale periods last six weeks, leaving ample time not only for shopping, but for benefiting from second, third and fourth reductions, allowing you to snag the best deals possible.
 But, as with most things, there is an art to shopping the sales.
 Read on for our guide to help you make the most of the sales in Paris!

 Guide to Biannual Sales in Paris